Our Product

 We wanted to create a product that would represent our love and passion for life.
 We have selected only the highest quality inputs to ensure what we create is the best for you and your environment.

-• Our highly nutritious and premium compost product is created from local food waste.
+• Our highly nutritious and organically made compost product is created from local food waste.
 It can be used to improve and regenerate soil.
 It can be used by everyone including; individuals, families, horticulture professionals and organic farmers.

 • Only the highest quality organic inputs have been chosen to create our compost.